notryanb/notryanb.github.io/_posts/2019-06-19-rust-doom-fire-fx.md

 It took me a while to figure out how to get the image to display behind the fire even with the alpha set correctly, so we'll add in one line of code to set the blend mode of the fire texture.
+I'm not experienced with alpha blending yet, so as I become more experienced using SDL2 I will update this explanation.

 First, lets add the image loading code for Ferris anywhere after canvas creation, but before the loop.